-As if confronting a potentially fatal disease were not depressing enough, many cancer patients also have to face of debilitating side effects induced by chemotherapy and radiation treatment.
-These range from fatigue and hair loss to lifethreatening pneumonia, emboli or a crippling wastage of lean muscle mass.
-Sometimes conventional treatment and its side effects are more disabling than the disease itself.
+As if confronting a potentially fatal disease were not depressing enough, many cancer patients also have to face debilitating side effects induced by chemotherapy and radiation treatment.
+These range from fatigue and hair loss to life-threatening pneumonia, emboli or a crippling wastage of lean muscle mass.
+Sometimes conventional treatment and its side effects can be more disabling than the disease itself.

-Today, however, more cancer care specialists are recognizing the value of integrative programs that incorporate specialized diets, health-promoting herbs and nutrients, and mild cancer destructing methods like hyperthermia, Galvano therapy, and photodynamic therapy and mind-body therapies to increase the efficacy of conventional cancer treatment while limiting their harmful side effects.
+Today, however, more and more cancer care specialists recognize the value of integrative programs that incorporate specialized diets, health-promoting herbs and nutrients, and mild cancer destructing methods like hyperthermia, Galvano therapy, photodynamic therapy and mind-body therapies.
+This can be used to increase the efficacy of conventional cancer treatment while limiting their harmful side effects.

 This means that every component of treatment is individualized to match a patient’s unique needs.
 St. George provides detailed information for each patient, including a clear understanding of their comprehensive clinical treatment plan.
-It’s not enough to simply prescribe – patients themselves need to be trained and equipped to carry out a therapeutic regimen.
-Patients are trained to be active participants in their care – therefore it is very important that they have a deep understanding of the ICTC.
+It’s not enough to simply prescribe – patients themselves need to be trained and equipped to carry out the therapeutic regimen.
+Patients are trained to be active participants in their care – that is why it is very important for them to have a deep understanding of the ICTC.

 Never start chemotherapy with a patient who is not fit enough

-According to Friedrich Douwes, MD they never would start chemotherapy with a patient who is not fit enough to withstand and benefit from the treatment.
-He finds it unfair to the patient because conventional cancer treatment itself has brought him into catabolic situation with a high level of toxins in his system, paralyzed the immune system, induced physical weakness and depression, fear etc. So cancer patients must be detoxified, physically, psychologically, and nutritionally strengthened to be able to take it on.
+According to Friedrich Douwes, MD, chemotherapy should never be started with a patient who is not fit enough to withstand and benefit from the treatment.
+He finds it unfair to the patient because conventional cancer treatment itself has brought him into catabolic situation with a high level of toxins in his system, paralyzed the immune system, and induced physical weakness, depression and fear.
+Therefore cancer patients must be detoxified, and physically, psychologically and nutritionally strengthened to be able to take it on.
 The stronger the carrier of a cancer, the easier it is for him to carry the disease.
-The weaker the carrier is, the easier it is for a cancer to grow.
-Therefore it is essential to restore the healthy part of the patient immediately.
+The weaker the carrier, the easier it is for a cancer to grow.
+That is why it is essential to restore the healthy part of the patient immediately.

-Hyperthermia and Insulin Potentiation (IPT) are maximizing the Efficacy of Chemotherapy
+Hyperthermia and Insulin Potentiation (IPT) maximize the efficacy of chemotherapy.

 When chemotherapy is required, doctors at St. George Hospital use a unique method of drug delivery called “low dose insulin potentiated chemotherapy”.
-This application of chemotherapy concentrates chemotherapy in the cancer tissue, is much higher and more selective, and a good preparation for the following chemotherapy.
-That means with the combination of different modalities at the same time we have the highest cancer destruction response possible.
-St. George Hospital is the first cancer clinic which uses this enormous effective treatment concept.
+This application of chemotherapy concentrates chemotherapy in the cancer tissue.
+It is much higher and more selective and a good preparation for the following chemotherapy.
+That means with the combination of different modalities at the same time we achieve the highest cancer destruction response possible.
+St. George Hospital is the first cancer clinic using this enormously effective treatment concept.

 In fact our own published research confirms that ICTC is associated with improved outcomes, including reduced toxicity and improved survival.
-A review of patients with metastatic drug resistant ovarian cancer showed an extended survival time with ICTC of over 70%.
+A review of patients with metastatic drug resistant ovarian cancer who were treated with ICTC showed an extended survival time of over 70%.

 Conventional cancer therapy like chemotherapy and radiation cause many disabling side effects, ranging from fatigue and nausea to muscle wasting.

-The ICTC uses lifestyle modification, nutrition and supplementation, therapeutic movement, and mind-body interventions to maximize the efficacy and minimize the side effects of the specific treatment.
-As growing evidence supports the validity of this integrative approach, more oncologists develop an interest and understanding of this treatment strategy, because of the visible success.
+The Integrative Cancer Therapy Concept (ICTC), in contrast, uses lifestyle modification, nutrition and supplementation, therapeutic movement, and mind-body interventions to maximize the efficacy and minimize the side effects of the specific treatment.
+As growing evidence supports the validity of this integrative approach, more oncologists develop an interest and understanding of this treatment strategy, due to the visible success.

 St. George Hospital is one of Germany’s leaders in comprehensive cancer treatment, combining conventional oncology modalities with complementary strategies to help their patients successfully conquer cancer and achieve lifelong wellness.

-Combining insulin potentiated chemotherapy with local or systemic hyperthermia is a novel approach that coordinates drug treatment with the different biology of cancer cells to normal cells.
-We administer chemotherapy at certain times, especially when the blood flow to the tumor tissue is enhanced by heat application and the cell ports are open for the chemicals caused by insulin.
+Combining insulin potentiated chemotherapy with local or systemic hyperthermia is a novel approach that coordinates drug treatment with the differences between the biology of cancer cells and normal cells.
+We administer chemotherapy at certain times, especially when the blood flow to the tumor tissue is enhanced by heat application and the cell ports are open for the chemicals, caused by insulin.
 This combination produces greater therapeutic effects with lower toxicity.

-Dr. Douwes has developed this ICTC including a health program to address the broad needs of cancer patients.
+Dr. Douwes has developed the ICTC including a health program in order to address the specific needs of cancer patients.
 The first component includes lifestyle, fitness, mind-spirit, and a solid nutritional support.
-The hyperthermia with IPT targets the cancer tissue but supports the biochemical micro environment the cancer cells reside in.
-This is very important, since from this tissue the immune response is organized.
+The hyperthermia with IPT targets the cancer tissue but supports the biochemical micro-environment the cancer cells reside in.
+This is very important, as from this tissue the immune response is organized.

-With ICTC the cancer cells die within the organ; that means the tumor antigens are presented to the invading immune cell like macrophages or dendritic cells and are recognized, so that active specific immunity may be induced.
-To support this permanent detoxification and nutritional support are necessary.
-This form of ICTC has enabled patients, who were unable to tolerate conventional chemotherapy, to use the same chemotherapy drug they previously stopped and to complete treatment successfully.
+With ICTC the cancer cells die within the organ; that means the tumor antigens are presented to the invading immune cell like macrophages or dendritic cells and are recognized by them, so that active specific immunity may be induced.
+In order to support this permanent detoxification and nutritional support is necessary.
+This form of ICTC has enabled patients who were unable to tolerate conventional chemotherapy, to use the same chemotherapy drug they previously gave up and to complete treatment successfully.
 ICTC has also benefited patients whose cancers were previously inoperable, by reducing the size of their tumors to a size that makes surgery possible.

-Dr. Douwes believes that it is as critical to establish optimal health through integrative and nutritional interventions, especially in treating advanced cancer, as it is to eradicate the disease itself.
+Dr. Douwes believes that it is just as critical to establish optimal health through integrative and nutritional interventions, especially in treating advanced cancer, as it is to eradicate the disease itself.
 He focuses on developing a path to recovery through a comprehensive and integrative program of treatment and care.
 He views illness not as fate or punishment, but more as a demand to the patient to turn around and change lifestyle.
-Disease is to his mind uproar of the body that it cannot proceed the way it has so far and that it is a demand of the body to change completely, it is a wake-up call for reclaiming health and transforming life.
-For over two decades,
+Disease is to his mind an outcry of the body that it cannot proceed the way it has so far; it is a demand of the body to change completely; it is a wake-up call for reclaiming health and transforming life.

 In addressing difficult-to-treat oncology issues, particularly for patients with advanced cancer, Dr. Douwes adopts more aggressive medical strategies for cancer management.
 Besides improving stamina and vitality, the program of St. George Hospital targets in the first line to destruct the main cancer mass by local hyperthermia.
 Hyperthermia has an oncolytic effect, inhibits proliferation, and produces heat shock proteins mainly in cancer cells, which make them recognizable for natural killer cells.